helmut/forms/src/Fields/README.md

 3. Make sure the response is not below zero
 4. Allow the option of setting a minimum

-So 1 - 3 we want those validations to happen every time by default.
-Number 4 however, we want to be able to turn on/off when defining the field.
+So for validations 1 - 3, we need them to happen every time by default.
+Validation 4 however, we want to be able to turn on/off when defining the field.
 For example `$form->age('age')->label('Age')->min(21)`.